djaus2/DNETCoreGPIO/DNETCoreGPIO/docs/README.md

 - See circuit diagram **rpi-bmp280_i2c.png** for 4 pin connections.
 - If unit is more than 4 pins see **BME280Sampler.Get()** for extra pins.
 - Also see there wrt ***enabling I2C on RPi*** and for checking.
+## Azure IOT Hub
+- Can periodicly send sensor readings to an Azure IoT Hub
+- Option 30.
+DHT22 1-Wire (2Do)
+- Option 31.
+BME280
+- Both connected as per DHT22 and BME280 above.
+- Need 2 additional parameters:
+  - Period: Time in seconds beteween readings, eg 10
+  - DeviceConnectionString
+- Nb: Need to provide 4 parameters in these cases:
+  - [30|31] gpioString period deviceconnectionstring
+	- gpioString and period can both be a dot
+    - In these cases the defaults are used:
+      - gpioString default is "17,4,26,22,27,17,19"
+        - _Hint:_ You can replace individual gpios in the string with a dot and the default is used for that.
+      - period: default is 10

 More on [My Blog](https://davidjones.sportronics.com.au)